-An MSP can also be a good fit when specialized technical skills or certifications are required as in the fulfillment of new mandates or other compliance needs that require some type of assessment.
-For example, manufacturers are currently working to become NIST compliant with the NIST 800-171 mandate in time for the deadline of December 31, 2017.
-Without the specialized cybersecurity experts on staff, many manufacturers are outsourcing this activity.
+An MSP can also be a good fit when specialized technical skills or certifications are required as in the fulfillment of new mandates or other compliance needs that require some type of assessment, such as NIST 800-171 or Cybersecurity Maturity Model Certification (CMMC).
+Without the specialized cybersecurity experts on staff, many companies are outsourcing compliance activities.

 4. Collective Knowledge

 A significant benefit to using an MSP is the collective knowledge you gain from the MSP's technical team.
 Staff members at the MSP will have different responsibilities to deliver the most cost-effective services.
 Technicians responsible for basic end user support will have responsibilities in line with their expertise, while the more senior level engineers will handle the more complicated, specialized issues.
 Learn more in "What No One Tells You About Computer Network Support."

 When you do have a major issue, your MSP has the comprehensive knowledge of its entire technical team from which to draw, versus a small internal staff.
 This means any technical problems are solved efficiently and cost effectively — the correct people working to solve relevant issues as quickly as possible.